rajKarra69420/cs355project/securityAnalysis.md

 - We assuem that the sha 256 hash function is a random oracle (for the hkdf)
 - We assume that the GCM mode of AES is IND-CCA2 secure
 - We assume that Alice and Bob have already exchanged public keys and they can identify each others public key

-## Protocol

-- Alice and Bob will perform an ECDH key exchange to arrive at a shared secret
-- Using the shared secret above, Alice and Bob will input their shared secret into a HKDF fucntion using the sha 256 hash function.
-This will serve as a key to be used for the AES GCM cipher
-- Alice and Bob will both hash their file and store the hash
-- Alice will encrypt her file hash and send it to Bob
-- Bob will encrypt his file hash and send it to Alice
-- Alice will output Success if the hash she receives is the same as her hash and Failure otherwise
-- Bob will output Success if the hash he receives is the same as his hash and Failure otherwise

 ## How the Security Goals are Achieved
 We use AES-GCM to encrypt and sign messages between Alice and Bob.